Vk5585/TicTacToe/README.md

-Developed a Game name TicTacToe
+Developed a Game named TicTacToe